 Psychologist/psychiatrist: These mental health professionals address the emotional, psychological, and behavioral needs of the person with cancer and those of their family.

 Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

-Descriptions of the common types of treatments used for nasal cavity and paranasal sinus cancer are listed below.
+The common types of treatments used for nasal cavity or paranasal sinus cancer are described below.
 Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.

 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
-The 3 main treatment options are surgery, radiation therapy, and chemotherapy.
+The 4 main treatment options are surgery, radiation therapy, chemotherapy, and immunotherapy.
 Your treatment plan may include 1 of these treatments or a combination of them.

 Surgery is frequently used to remove a tumor in the paranasal sinus or nasal cavity.
 During the operation, a surgical oncologist will remove the tumor and some surrounding healthy tissue, called a margin.

 The goal of surgery is to remove all of the tumor and leave no trace of cancer in the healthy tissue, also called a negative margin.
 However, it is usually not possible to completely remove the cancer during an operation, so additional treatments may be necessary.
 This may include more than 1 operation to remove the cancer and to help restore the appearance and function of the affected tissues.